massimobonanni/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

 1. On the toolbar, select **Delete resource group**.
 1. Enter the resource group name and confirm that you want to delete it.

-> **!
-CAUTION:** Deleting a resource group deletes all resources contained within it.
+> **CAUTION:** Deleting a resource group deletes all resources contained within it.
 If you chose an existing resource group for this exercise, any existing resources outside the scope of this exercise will also be deleted.